top of page

 PNG Circle 22.png

+– Your support in this process is essential!
 If you've never worked with a client in this capacity, the best thing you can do is engage with their process with an open mind and curiosity.
 There's no explicit protocol for integrating these experiences, and the main idea is taking what happened during a journey with non-ordinary consciousness and incorporating these new insights and other concrete changes into daily life.
+The work you have already been doing with your client puts them in a great position for intentional psychedelic work, as many insights may finally 'click.'
+Your continued presence and engagement with your client during this process is an invaluable part of their journey!

 PNG Circle 17.png